ajecc/poker-table-controller/readme.md

 - `is_hero_turn.PNG`
     - indicates it is the hero's turn
 - `is_not_hero_turn.PNG`
-    - indicates that is is not hero's turn
+    - indicates that it is not hero's turn
     - is compared against `is_hero_turn.PNG`
 - `seated.PNG`
     - indicates that the player is seated